Caught in Time

-Caught in Time (除暴) is a 2020 Hong Kong/Chinese crime action film based on the robber and serial killer Zhang Jun.
+Caught in Time (除暴) is a 2020 crime action film based on the robber and serial killer Zhang Jun.
 It is the second film from director Lau Ho-Leung, after Two Thumbs Up.
 It stars Wang Qianyuan, Daniel Wu, Jessie Li, and Michelle Wai.

 Plot

 Set in southern China in the 1990s, the film follows detective Zhong Cheng as he tracks the "Eagle Gang", a sophisticated, well-trained, and ruthless group of robbers led by gangster Zhang Sun (codename "Falcon"), over the course of years.
 The gang members commit a series of horrendous crimes, and Zhang Sun taunts the detective by pulling down his mask to show his face.
 A cat-and-mouse game ensues as Zhong Cheng works to find the gang.
 The chase ends with a shirtless battle between Zhong Cheng and Zhang Sun in a bathhouse.

 The film is based on a real string of robberies and murders committed by Zhang Jun, who was dubbed "China's number one outlaw" when he was active in the 1990s.
 Zhang Jun killed or injured around 50 people before being apprehended in September 2000 and executed the next year.